-The University of Ghent is offering Special Research Fund-Doctoral Scholarships for Developing Countries.
-Ghent University The studentships are available for Ph.D. students who wish to carry out half of their Ph.D. research at Ghent University and a half at a university in a developing country.
+The educational award is open for candidates from developing countries who wish to carry out half of their PhD research at Ghent University and a half at a university in a developing country.

 User Review( votes)

+Why study at Ghent University?
 Ghent University is a top 100 university and one of the major universities in Belgium.
 Our 11 faculties offer a wide range of courses and conduct in-depth research in both exact and social sciences.
 Ghent University aims to encourage its students to adopt a critical approach within a creative, development-oriented educational and research environment.

-Number of Awards: Not given
+Number of Awards: NA

 Nationality: Students of developing country

 List of Countries: Afghanistan, Kenya, Armenia, Brazil, Angola, Korea, Dem.Rep., Bolivia, China, Bangladesh, Tajikistan, Cameroon, Colombia, Benin, Timor-Leste, Togo, Tuvalu, Uganda, Vanuatu, Yemen, Zambia, Zimbabwe, Cabo Verde, Cuba, Bhutan, Congo, Dominican Republic, Burkina Faso, Cote d’Ivoire, Ecuador, Burundi, Egypt, Jordan, Cambodia, El Salvador, Mexico, Central African Rep., Georgia, Peru, Chad, Ghana, Suriname, Comoros, Guatemala, Thailand, Congo, Dem.
-Rep., Guyana, Tunisia, Djibouti, Honduras, Uruguay, Equatorial, Guinea, India, South Africa, Eritrea, Indonesia, Ethiopia, Kosovo, Gambia, Kyrgyzstan, Guinea, Micronesia, Guinea-Bissau, Moldova, Haiti, Mongolia, Kiribati, Morocco, Laos People’s Democratic Republic, Nicaragua, Lesotho, Nigeria, Liberia, Pakistan, Madagascar, Papua New Guinea, Malawi, Paraguay, Mali, Philippines, Mauritania, Samoa, Mozambique, Sri Lanka, Myanmar, Swaziland, Nepal, Syrian Arab Republic, Niger, Tokelau, Rwanda, Ukraine, São Tomé and Principe, Uzbekistan, Senegal, Vietnam, Sierra Leone, West Bank and Gaza Strip, Solomon Islands, Somalia, South Sudan, Sudan and Tanzania
+Rep., Guyana, Tunisia, Djibouti, Honduras, Uruguay, Equatorial, Guinea, India, South Africa, Eritrea, Indonesia, Ethiopia, Kosovo, Gambia, Kyrgyzstan, Guinea, Micronesia, Guinea-Bissau, Moldova, Haiti, Mongolia, Kiribati, Morocco, Laos People’s Democratic Republic, Nicaragua, Lesotho, Nigeria, Liberia, Pakistan, Madagascar, Papua New Guinea, Malawi, Paraguay, Mali, Philippines, Mauritania, Samoa, Mozambique, Sri Lanka, Myanmar, Swaziland, Nepal, Syrian Arab Republic, Niger, Tokelau, Rwanda, Ukraine, São Tomé and Principe, Uzbekistan, Senegal, Vietnam, Sierra Leone, West Bank, and Gaza Strip, Solomon Islands, Somalia, South Sudan, Sudan, and Tanzania

-- The proposals must be jointly submitted by a candidate, a promoter at Ghent University and a supervisor at the partner university.
+- The proposals must be jointly submitted by a candidate, a promoter at Ghent University, and a supervisor at the partner university.

-- No restrictions are imposed on the field of research, nevertheless, preference will be given to topics that are relevant for development
+- No restrictions are imposed on the field of research, nevertheless, preference will be given to topics that are relevant for the development

 - Candidates need to come from – and have the nationality of – a developing country (see country list);

-- There must be a guarantee that the candidate will be able to work fulltime on the Ph.D. project for a period of 24 months at the partner university in a selected developing country (South).
+- There must be a guarantee that the candidate will be able to work full-time on the PhD project for a period of 24 months at the partner university in a selected developing country (South).
 This implies that the following conditions need to be fulfilled:

-- there must be a local Ph.D. supervisor at the partner university or research center in the South; A written statement is requested stating that the candidate is either a funded full-time Ph.D. student or a staff member at this partner university and will be sufficiently exempted from teaching or other assignments as to be able to fully concentrate on the Ph.D. research in the South.
+- there must be a local PhD supervisor at the partner university or research centre in the South; A written statement is requested stating that the candidate is either a funded fulltime PhD student or a staff member at this partner university and will be sufficiently exempted from teaching or other assignments as to be able to fully concentrate on the PhD research in the South.

-- This statement should also mention that the candidate receives a local Ph.D. scholarship or salary for a period of 24 months when working on the Ph.D. at the partner university in the South.
+- This statement should also mention that the candidate receives a local PhD scholarship or salary for a period of 24 months when working on the PhD at the partner university in the South.

-- This co-funding is only intended for students who want to obtain a (joint ) Ph.D. degree at Ghent University.
+- This co-funding is only intended for students who want to obtain a (joint ) PhD degree at Ghent University.

-- English Language Requirements: To be able to determine the proficiency of someone’s knowledge of Dutch or English, Ghent University uses the Common European Framework Reference for Foreign Languages.
+- Language Requirements: To be able to determine the proficiency of someone’s knowledge of Dutch or English, Ghent University uses the Common European Framework Reference for Foreign Languages.
 There are six foreign language proficiency levels and is a basis for the recognition of language qualifications.